-The "low-voltage service disconnect" in the motor compartment is used as an emergency cut-out connection for high-voltage systems in plug-in hybrid electric vehicles (PHEV) and electric vehicles (BEV).
+The low-voltage maintenance connector for the high-voltage system in the vehicle front end is used as an emergency cut-out connection for high-voltage systems in plug-in hybrid electric vehicles (PHEV) and electric vehicles (BEV).
 The connector has a green connector housing and a tab for release.
 The connector is clearly identified as an emergency cut-out connection by a yellow label on the connection cable.
+Activation after this can only be carried out by a suitable gualified workshop.
+The vehicle front end is usually accessed by pulling the Bowden cable in the left front footwell.
+This unlocks the bonnet, which can then be raised.
+Please refer to the Owner' Manual of the vehicle if necessary.